JoaoCostaIFG/FSI/Exam/resumo.md

 ## Information processing

 - **Data**:
-  - Fact know by direct observation
+  - Fact know by direct observation;
-  - Measurement of something on a scale
+  - Measurement of something on a scale.
 - **Metadata**:
-  - Data about data (author, date), structure, administrative, legal, etc
+  - Data about data (author, date), structure, administrative, legal, etc;
 - **Information**:
-  - Data w/ context & meaning => enables decision making
+  - Data w/ context & meaning => enables decision making;
-  - Data that has been processed, organized and structured
+  - Data that has been processed, organized and structured.

 ### Cycle of information